LPF-REVUP/lpf-revup-2022/README.md

-# Rev Up 2022
+# REV UP 2022

-This repository is the source code for the Rev Up 2022 website.
+This repository is the source code for the REV UP 2022 website.

 ## Setup